26 January 2018

-On March 3, 2017 the Italian Court of Audit registered the Prime Ministerial Decree dated February 13, 2017, concerning the planning of inflows of temporary non-EU workers for the year 2017.
+On January 16, 2018 the Prime Ministerial Decree dated December 15, 2017 was published, concerning the planning of inflows of temporary non-EU workers for the year 2018.

 The Decree has set a total quota of 30,850 permits to be allocated to non-EU nationals for subordinate seasonal work, subordinate non-seasonal work and freelance work (art.
 1 of the Decree).

 The said quota includes 18,000 permits for seasonal workers.
 A quota of 2,000 permits among these have been reserved for foreign nationals who have applied for seasonal multi-year work permits.
 All entrance applications for seasonal work will be divided among the regions and autonomous provinces.

 The remaining 12,850 quotas included in the 2018 Immigration Quota Decree will be allocated amongst the following categories:

 • 500 permits for non-EU nationals residing abroad, who have completed training and education programmes in their countries of origin;

 • 100 permits for workers with Italian ancestry (up to third degree relationship) residing in Venezuela, Brazil, Argentina, Uruguay;

 • 9,050 permits for foreign nationals applying to have their permits converted into subordinate work residence permits and holding:

 • 800 permits for foreign nationals applying to have their permits converted into freelance work residence permits and holding:

 – study/internship/training residence permits (700 permits)